21TORR/dune/README.md

 ### Releases

 1. Check the CHANGELOG, to ensure that the next version number is correct according to semver and there is no "(unreleased)" after the next version number.
-2. Bump the version number in `package.json`.
-3. Commit these changes, commit message "Release x.y.z"
+2. Commit these changes, commit message "Release x.y.z"
-4. Push these changes
+3. Push these changes
-5. Tag the latest commit with "x.y.z"
+4. Tag the latest commit with "x.y.z"
-6. Push the tag.
+5. Push the tag.

-Publishing to npm is done automatically in a Github action.
+Publishing to npm is done automatically in a GitHub action.